Movie Reviews

 ★ ★ ★ ½

 Eagle vs. Shark is an amusing film.
-Those who pan it might hold some of its more derivative (or quasi-derivative) elements against it while complaining that this or that scene is handled clumsily.
+Those who pan it might hold some of its quasi-derivative elements against it while complaining that this or that scene is handled clumsily.
 And while it's true that Eagle vs. Shark does employ a well-treaded trope or two, and the writing and directing are uneven at times, it has enough going for it in other departments to override these drawbacks.
 For one, Loren Horsley is a great actor who lends her nerdy character a lot of grace and even a little coolness to offset the selfishness and immaturity of Jemaine Clement's raging misunderstood geek.
 This is a film that works best if you don't think about it too hard and just let the humor and at-times-corny love story work its magic.
 I would not hold it against someone for not liking it, and I must admit it's not the kind of fare I'm usually drawn to.
 But all in all Eagle vs. Shark is a pretty great lark in which some deeper insights into failure, unhappiness, revenge fantasies, and not being accepted by one's peers bubble to the surface in just the right places.

 El Camino: A Breaking Bad Movie